Literature / The Black Swan

 - Death Equals Redemption: Uwe uses his dying breaths to confess to everything he and Queen Clothilde did.

 - Does Not Like Men: Odile initially.
-At one point she gets hit with utter hatred for all men for the wrongs they can do.
+At one point she feels a pang of utter hatred at men and all the wrongs they can do.
 She has good reasons for it.

 - Dragon with an Agenda: Uwe secretly resents Queen Clothilde and has his eyes on the throne for himself.
 He doesn't get very far with this.